 Carpenter Bee Kit with FenvaStarEco Cap & D- Fense Dust (May Ship To NY)

-The basic Carpenter Bee Kit contains a residual insecticide, FenvaStar EcoCap and D-Fense Dust with a bellow duster.
+The basic Carpenter Bee Kit contains a residual insecticide, FenvaStar EcoCap and D-Fense Dust with Clear Puffer Duster with its 5" extension

 FenvaStar EcoCap is a great all around encapsulated insecticide.
 FenvaStar EcoCap will make 4 gallons of finished solution at the strongest strength (recommended strength for carpenter bees).
 It is a long lasting residual; will stay in place 2-3 months.
 The D-Fense Dust will last 6 months.